Are you dealing with constipation, bloating, acid reflux, indigestion, or painful bowel movements?

 They increase mineral bioavailability and promote satiety too.
 Prebiotics and the positive effects they can have on your digestion and gut health can also help with weight loss.

-Here’s a list of foods you can add to your diet today to raise your prebiotic levels
+Here’s a short list of foods you can add to your diet today to raise your prebiotic levels.

 • Apple skins

 Probiotics are commonly found in fermented foods.
 There are two main types of probiotic bacteria groups - Lactobacillus and Bifidobacterium, but their names aren’t as important as the health benefits they provide.